alexmcqw/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

 3. **Prioritize Staffing for 2026**: Focus additional staffing resources on the three identified priority stations during their scheduled event dates to ensure safe and efficient operations.

 4. **Fare Increase Impact**: The 2.4% ridership decrease following the fare increase is relatively modest, suggesting the fare change was well-tolerated by riders.

-This analysis provides a data-driven foundation for making informed staffing decisions that balance operational efficiency, safety, and cost-effectiveness.